elliot-nelson/7tonshark/content/posts/github-actions-string-operations.md

 ]
 ```

-I can "select out" an array of `infra_folder` entries and that JSON array to another job:
+I can "select out" an array of `infra_folder` entries and send that JSON array to another job:

 {% raw %}
 ```yaml